What the Black Belt Carries

 Every table rests upon a landscape.”

-finding the black belt
+researching the black belt

 Robin D. G. Kelley's Hammer and Hoe profoundly reshaped my understanding of Alabama by documenting the radical organizing of Black sharecroppers and members of the Communist Party during the Great Depression.
 The history of the Lowndes County Freedom Organization further demonstrated how, decades later, Black communities transformed the same landscape into a site of grassroots political power, self-determination, and collective action.

-I came to understand Alabama not simply as a place marked by extraction, but as an entry point into the broader Black Belt—a landscape that has continually generated ecological knowledge, cultural production, political organizing, mutual aid, and practices of collective care.
+Rather than understanding Alabama simply as a place marked by extraction, I came to see it as an entry point into the broader Black Belt, a landscape that has continually generated these intertwined histories and practices.

 What the Black Belt Carries emerged from that shift in perspective.